aptitud/aptitud-toolbox/Readme.md

 ## Requirements

 -   Git
 -   PowerShell Core

 For some functionality you also need:

 -   Google Cloud SDK
 -   Google Cloud SDK PowerShell module (`Install-Module GoogleCloud`)

+Login with your aptitud account
+`gcloud auth login`

 ## Installation